-For best results in using a credit card in abroad, follow these guidelines:
+For best results in using a credit card abroad, follow these guidelines:

-- DIS highly recommends that you ask your bank for a credit card with a chip
+- Use a credit card with a chip

-- If you use a credit card without either a chip, PIN, or both, you will need to tell the employee at the cash register that you wish to sign for the payment and do not have a PIN
+- If you use a credit card without either a chip, pin, or both, you may need to tell the employee at the cash register that you wish to sign for the payment and do not have a pin

 - Using a credit card through Apple Pay (or similar) can bypass the requirement for a pin or signature